ampl/mp/doc/source/modeling-mo.rst

     minimize total_number:  sum {j in FOOD} Buy[j];

-Objectives can be blended, or hierarchical (Lexicographical).
+Objectives can be blended, or hierarchical (lexicographical).

 Blended objectives